 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level that the donor requires the University to retain as a fund of perpetual duration.
 In accordance with generally accepted accounting principles, deficiencies of this nature are reported in unrestricted net assets.
 These deficiencies result from unfavorable market fluctuations and expenditures in excess of revenues.
-There were no deficiencies at June 30, 2018.
+There were no deficiencies at June 30, 2018 and 2017.

-Note 10: Retirement Plan
+Note 9: Retirement Plan

 The University has a defined contribution pension plan covering substantially all full-time employees.
-Pension expense, which is funded currently, totaled \$507,350 for the year ended June 30, 2018.
+Pension expense, which is funded currently, totaled \$507,350 and \$490,601 for the years ended June 30, 2018 and 2017, respectively.

-Note 11: Notes Receivable, Net
+Note 10: Notes Receivable, Net

 The University makes uncollateralized loans to students based on financial need.
 Student loans are funded through Federal government resources.
-At June 30, 2018, student loans represented 1.4% of total assets and are recognized as notes receivable in the statements of financial position.
+At June 30, 2018 and 2017, student loans represented 1.4% of total assets and are recognized as notes receivable in the combined statements of financial position.